Mario Cristobal: Miami

 On December 6, 2021, Cristobal was named head coach of the University of Miami Hurricanes football team, replacing Manny Diaz.
 Cristobal signed a 10-year, $80 million contract with the Hurricanes.

 During his second year at Miami, Cristobal received significant criticism in October 2023 for what was widely deemed a costly clock management mistake during a home game against the Georgia Tech Yellow Jackets at Hard Rock Stadium.
 Up three points with under forty seconds left, and Georgia Tech out of timeouts, the Hurricanes' offense ran the ball instead of kneeling in victory formation, causing a turnover that the Yellow Jackets recovered, leading to Georgia Tech winning the game 23–20.

 In 2024, Cristobal’s third year as Miami’s head coach, he led the Hurricanes to their first 10-win season since 2017.
-He also secured Miami’s fourth Florida Cup—an unofficial title awarded to the Florida-based FBS team that defeats its two in-state rivals in the same season—marking the Hurricanes’ first such sweep since 2004.Additionally, the Hurricanes had their first No. 1 overall pick NFL Draft pick since Russell Maryland in 1991, and their first quarterback selected first overall since Vinny Testaverde in 1987, with Cam Ward—taken in the 2025 NFL draft—becoming the third player in program history to be selected No. 1 overall.
+He also secured Miami’s fourth Florida Cup—an unofficial title awarded to the Florida-based FBS team that defeats its two in-state rivals in the same season—marking the Hurricanes’ first such sweep since 2004.
+Additionally, the Hurricanes had their first No. 1 overall pick NFL Draft pick since Russell Maryland in 1991, and their first quarterback selected first overall since Vinny Testaverde in 1987, with Cam Ward—taken in the 2025 NFL draft—becoming the third player in program history to be selected No. 1 overall.

 In 2025, during Cristobal’s fourth season as head coach, Miami opened the season with a victory over No. 6 Notre Dame.
 The Hurricanes also defeated Bethune-Cookman, No. 18 USF (which had beaten Florida the previous week), Florida, and No. 18 Florida State.
 These wins marked Miami’s first sweep of Notre Dame, Florida, and Florida State in a single season since 1987, and secured the program’s fifth Florida Cup title—and second consecutive one.
 Miami started the year 4–0 against in-state opponents, extending its streak to 8–0 over the past two seasons (the Hurricanes also went 4–0 against in-state rivals in 2024).

-After starting 5–0, Miami rose to No. 2 in the AP Poll, its highest ranking since 2017.
+After rising to No. 2 in the AP Poll following a 5–0 start, Miami suffered its first loss of the season against 4–1 Louisville at home, dropping the Hurricanes to No. 9.
+The team rebounded with a 42–7 victory over Stanford, but later fell 26–20 in overtime to 5–3 SMU, led by former Miami offensive coordinator Rhett Lashlee (who served under Manny Diaz from 2020 to 2021 before departing prior to Cristobal’s arrival).
+The loss dropped Miami to No. 18 in the first College Football Playoff rankings of 2025.